DoublG/DojoCon2018/README.rst

 Authorisation
 -------------
-All url's are protected by a simple API key.
-For every call you need to supply this key, you have multiple possibilities.
+All url's are protected by a simple API key, for every call you need to supply this key.

 ============= ==================
 Name          Description